 - SaaS (Software as a Service): example, email, games, CRM, virtual desktop, etc.

 - PaaS (Platform as a Service): example, database, a webserver

 - IaaS (Infrastructure as a Service): e.g., servers, storage, virtual machines, network, etc.

 Google, Microsoft, and Amazon are the three major cloud providers.
 Hackr.io has consolidated all the right tutorials in one place:

 6. Distributed Systems

 Distributed systems are a group of computers that work together but appear as a single computer for the end-user.
-Each computer is independent of the working of the other, and if one fails, the others are not impacted.
-Distributed systems allow for horizontal scaling, which enhances the overall performance and fault tolerance of the application.
+Each computer is independent of the other; if one fails, it won’t impact the others.
+Additionally, distributed systems allow horizontal scaling, which enhances the overall performance and fault tolerance of the application.
 Learn more about distributed systems through this freecodecamp article.

 7. Data Pipelines

 Cloud platforms like AWS offer data pipelines, which is the core of data engineering.
 AWS data pipeline is simply a web service that can be used to automate the transformation and movement of data.
 A pipeline can schedule daily and weekly tasks and run them by creating separate instances.
 Learn about the AWS data pipeline.